intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 Let's see what we did...

-You can think of Akka Streams as a graph, our execution graph for this PoC was simple enough, it can be seen below:
+You can think of Akka Streams as a graph.
+Our execution graph for this PoC was simple enough, it can be seen below:

     dump-file -> parse-json -> extract-site-links -> print-progress

-But you can build much more complex processes using Akka Streams, it can be extended using broadcast or bla bla bla. (potser al final?)

 ### Creating the data source